Crestron/CH5ShellUtilitiesCli/src/cli/generate-widget/README.md

 ## How to Use

 To generate widget, go to the command-prompt or terminal of the Shell Template project, and execute `ch5-shell-cli generate:widget`.
-The package.json has scripts to handle this execution - for yarn, use `yarn generate:widget` command or npm  `npm run generate:widget` command.
-The short hand for it is `yarn gen:w` or `npm run gen:w` within scripts of package.json.
+The package.json has scripts to handle this execution - for npm, use `npm run generate:widget` command.
+The short hand for it is `npm run gen:w` within scripts of package.json.

-To create a widget, go to the command-prompt or terminal of the Shell Template Project, and execute `yarn generate:widget` or `npm run generate:widget`.
+To create a widget, go to the command-prompt or terminal of the Shell Template Project, and execute `npm run generate:widget`.

-To access help for 'generate widget', execute `yarn generate:widget --help` or `npm run generate:widget -- --help`
+To access help for 'generate widget', execute `npm run generate:widget -- --help`

 The widget files will be created inside `./app/project/components/widgets/{widget}` folder.